Radialbog9/MinecraftManhunt/README.md

 ## Features
 * Multiple hunters/runners support
 * SuperVanish/PremiumVanish support
-* "Dream mode" - increases drop rates on blaze/endermen and ender pearl barter rates
+* Scenarios - Add twists to your game
 * Spectator support
 * Automatic removal of player from game if they disconnect
 * Settings menu